CuriousRudy/pythonSets/README.md

 shopping_list = [“pens“, “notebooks”, “graph paper”]
 ```

 We know what we need now, but what if you need to add something more to the list?
-You already know that since we are using a list, all we need to do is add something to the list is:
+You already know that since we are using a list, all we need to do is `.append()` something to the list is:

 ```python
 shopping_list.append(“pencils”)